By Cat, Dec 8, 2017, a redo of Aug 2007 posting (Photo, right, by Cat)

 Cajun or Creole Seasoning

-This mix is based on recipes from Epicurious (19), All Recipes (19) creole seasoning recipes, with optional ingredients from a copycat version of Tony Chachere’s Creole seasoning (19).
+Another good mix is based on recipes from Epicurious (19), All Recipes (19) creole seasoning recipes, with optional ingredients from a copycat version of Tony Chachere’s Creole seasoning (19).
 Makes about 1 cup.
 Use fresh herbs and spices for best flavor.

 - ⅓ cup paprika (5 – 5 ½ Tbsp)